AnthonyH93/HexaCalc/README.md

 ## System Requirements

-This app is optimized to run and look amazing on all iPhones which are supported by iOS13:
+This app is optimized to run and look amazing on all iPhones and iPads which are supported by iOS13/iPadOS13.

-* iPhone 12, 12 Pro, 12 Pro Max, 12 Mini
-* iPhone 11, 11 Pro, 11 Pro Max
-* iPhone X, XR, XS, XS Max
-* iPhone 8, 8 Plus
-* iPhone 7, 7 Plus
-* iPhone SE (1st and 2nd generations)
-* iPhone 6s
+For iPads this includes support for both landscape and portrait modes as well as support for any multitasking screen size and Slide Over.

 ## Operations